 Instantly, Andrea says she was plagued by fear and doubt as she wondered if she’d ever be a mom.
 “When we found out we could not get pregnant, it seemed like everyone around us was pregnant!
 It was so hard not to compare our lives to the lives of other couples.
 Our marriage was back in a state of struggle again, and it seemed like my heart had turned to stone.
 I had a lot of trouble allowing others to love me, and that kept me from fully experiencing God’s goodness.
 Thankfully, the Lord reminded me of the value of opening up to Him and to the com-munity of friends He provided.”

-The Walkers got involved with Tapestry, Watermark’s adoption ministry.
+The Walkers got involved with Family Restoration, Watermark’s adoption ministry.
 As they heard from others who had expanded their families through adoption, the idea of domestic or international adoption started to seem less foreign.
 “Our minds changed, and we started to think less about infertility and more about adoption being an opportunity to really love a child,” said Andrea.

 The Walkers went into the international adoption process with eyes wide open to the long, complicated process.
 Changes in policies or government leadership could make the international adoption process arduous and unpredictable.
 But they never imagined the season of incredible highs and lows they would endure in their pursuit of adoption in Ethiopia.
 After two years of waiting to be matched with a child, the agency they were working with shut down when the Ethiopian government halted all American adoptions.
 It felt like a huge bait and switch, and the Walkers were devastated.